 - When Steam is open, find Rocket League in your Library

-- Press the Verify Integrity of Game Files button
+- Navigate to Local Files tab and click Verify Integrity of Game Files button

 For PC, a common problem with online games is the antivirus not allowing the game to connect to the server.
 When it comes to Steam games, the antivirus and firewall both probably have exceptions in place already but this isn't always the case.